bromix/Bromix.MudBlazor.MaterialDesignIcons/README.md

 > _Note:_ Please use the main [MaterialDesign](https://github.com/Templarian/MaterialDesign/issues) repo to report issues.
-This repository is only for the creation of the nuget package.
+This repository is only for the creation and deployment of the package.

 # MaterialDesignIcons for [MudBlazor](https://github.com/Garderoben/MudBlazor)